0xjiayu/DDGBotnetTracker/v2/README.md

 **seeds.list** is a list file contains seed nodes address( `<ip:port>` ) of P2P network, it can extracted from DDG binary sample.
 Related tools：[**dec_seeds.go**](./tools/dec_seeds.go)

+It outputs tracking results to STDOUT, and will take about 130 minutes to finish its tracking job.
+After finishing tracking, **Tracker.elf** will save all the tracked nodes address to a file named as **nodes_tracked.list**.

 File information of **tracker.elf**:

 ```